fortrabbit/help/docs/404-errors.md

 ## Contacting support

-Whether your investigation (see above) leads to possible service issues at our side or you are stuck in debugging the issue on your own, don't hesitate to contact us.
+Whether your investigation (see above) leads to possible service issues on our side or you are stuck debugging the issue on your own, don't hesitate to contact us.

 Please include logs and additional information with your support request.